Math3wsl3vi/math3wsl3vi/README.md

 <h1 align="center"
  Hi there 👋
-# Levi Mathews - Front End Developer 👨‍💻
+# Levi Mathews - Fullstack Developer 👨‍💻

 ## Introduction
 Hi, I’m Levi, a passionate Computer Science student at Kabarak University with a focus on frontend development and expertise in building web and Android applications using React and React Native.
 I enjoy creating intuitive, user-focused digital experiences, including eCommerce platforms and mobile apps.
 I am continuously honing my skills in full-stack development and leveraging technology to make a global impact.
+## Real Rap
+- Wanna talk tech stuff, hit me up.
+- I'm 6'7.
+- React and React Native Developer.
+- No days off!

 ## About Me
 I thrive on creating visually appealing and user-friendly interfaces.
 My skills range from crafting pixel-perfect designs to implementing efficient and responsive front-end solutions.
 While my primary focus is on the front end, I also enjoy delving into the intricacies of back-end development to create seamless, end-to-end user experiences.